Shakey Graves: Career

 In September 2015, Shakey Graves won the Best Emerging Artist award at the 2015 Americana Music Awards.

 On February 9, 2012, Lee Leffingwell, the Mayor of Austin at the time, proclaimed a "Shakey Graves Day".
 Every year on February 9 through the 11th, Shakey Graves offers all of his music, including unreleased albums such as The State of Texas vs. Alejandro Rose-Garcia, Story of My Life, As Per Request, and West of Calgary on Bandcamp for pay-what-you-want prices.
 Exclusive merchandise and content is also created and released with each Shakey Graves Day.
-A portion of the proceeds made from sales through Bandcamp and the Shakey Graves Day concerts are donated to a charity of Shakey Graves choice.
+A portion of the proceeds made from sales through Bandcamp and the Shakey Graves Day concerts are donated to a charity of Shakey Graves' choice.

 On June 30, 2017, the band released The Donor Blues and Nobody's Fool as a collection titled Shakey Graves and the Horse He Rode In On on vinyl and streaming services under the Dualtone label.

-Shakey Graves released their third studio album, Can't Wake Up, on May 4, 2018, on Dualtone Records.
+Shakey Graves released his third studio album, Can't Wake Up, on May 4, 2018, on Dualtone Records.
 On May 8, 2020, Shakey Graves released the Look Alive EP.

 On April 2, 2021, Shakey Graves re-released his debut album Roll the Bones on Dualtone Records for its 10-year anniversary.
 The album was originally self-released on CD-R. Entitled Roll the Bones X, the re-release includes additional songs not included on the original.
 The album reached number 136 on the US Billboard 200.

 On May 31, 2022, Shakey Graves appeared on Jimmy Kimmel Live! performing "This Town" with Trixie Mattel.

 On February 9, 2023, Shakey Graves released Deadstock - A Shakey Graves Day Anthology, an "anthology" of previously unreleased material.
 On September 15, 2023, Shakey Graves released Movie of the Week through Dualtone.
+The album featured an innovative digital rollout where fans could use an AI-driven tool on Shakey Graves' website to shuffle unreleased masters and generate their own custom, unique version of the soundtrack.

+On May 15, 2026, Shakey Graves released his fifth studio album, Fondness, Etc.